Skip to content

 Our Government Pro Bono Roundtable is the perfect opportunity to learn about doing pro bono work as a government lawyer.
 Pro bono work can be a rewarding part of a government career; you just need to be familiar with the resources, policies, and strategies that allow you to do the work effectively.
 At this lively discussion, you'll learn about established pro bono programs for government lawyers.
 Our pro bono experts will share why pro bono work is meaningful to them, tips for managing your schedule and finding the support you need, and info about the many different types of pro bono work available to government lawyers.
 Our panel will be moderated by Jen Miller, Government Attorney.
 Our panel includes: Chris Jennison, Federal Government Attorney Juan Romero-Sanchez, Federal Government Attorney Elaine Block, DC Government Attorney The government lawyer panelists will share their experiences from their personal perspectives in their individual capacities, and will not be speaking on behalf of their agencies.
 Join us to find out how you can dive into pro bono work as a government lawyer!

-Graphic: Best Practices In Pro Bono Addressing Non-Legal Client Needs
+Graphic: Best Practices in Pro Bono Addressing Non-Legal Client Needs

 Best Practices in Pro Bono: Addressing Non-Legal Client Needs: Interdisciplinary Services and Pro Bono